raihanulislam00/Sailor/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+# Acknowledgments

-- [Person or resource to acknowledge]
+- [Raihanul Islam](https://github.com/raihanulislam00) for creating and leading the project.
-- [Another person or resource to acknowledge]
+- Open-source contributors and libraries that inspired and supported this project.